 Are you currently in ministry and desiring to develop your biblical knowledge?
 Or do you feel God is calling you to ministry but you need an affordable, biblical foundation?
 This program is for you!
-Grace College is partnering with Christian University GlobalNet from Our Daily Bread Ministries to provide an Associate of Science degree in Ministry Leadership which begins in the fall of 2017.
+Grace College is partnering with Christian University GlobalNet from Our Daily Bread Ministries to provide an Associate of Science degree in Ministry Leadership which begins in the spring of 2018.

 Students enrolled in the A.S. in Ministry Leadership degree can: